Precision bound and optimal control in periodically modulated continuous quantum thermal machines: A minimal continuous quantum thermal machine

 where the parameters are defined after Eq. \eqref{GLorenz}; $G_h(\omega)$ and $G_c(\omega)$ assume maxima at $\omega = \delta.$ As shown in the inset of Fig. \ref{currents-driv}, the machine always works as a heat accelerator for all values of $\Omega$.
-To get any useful thermodynamic function one needs to consider more complex system and going beyond Born-Markov approximation \cite{secular-3}.
+Thermal machines working on time scales in which the typical Born-Markov approximations do not hold may lead to different possibilities \cite{secular-3, arpan}.
 As we don't get any useful work from this machine, we are not interested in the fluctuations of power and all the precision bounds introduced in the previous section.
 Instead, we solely focus on the TUR ratio for hot and cold heat currents.
 As shown in Fig.~\ref{currents-driv}, the inequality \eqref{eqTURineq} is satisfied in this scenario.
 This can be expected as due to the secular approximation, the diagonal and off-diagonal elements of the system density matrix evolve independently in time which results in a Pauli-type master equation with time-independent coefficients for the occupation probabilities.
 This, along with the local detailed balance condition, results in the condition $\mathcal{R} \geq 2$ \cite{tur-satis2, Proesmans_2019,tur-satis3, tur-satis}.
 Unlike the case of sinusoidal modulation, the noise to signal ratio is not the same for hot and cold currents in case of circular modulation, as can be seen from Fig.~\ref{currents-driv}.
 For sinusoidal modulation, the spectral separation condition Eq. (\ref{eqG}) results in the difference between noise to signal ratio for the hot and cold current to vanish, as shown in Appendix \ref{appena}.
 However, the same is not true in case of circular modulation.